-Being intimately familiar with where you money is going is an integral building block to reaching Financial Freedom.
-But as important as it is, I know a lot of high income earners who, aside from some massive monthly payments, have nothing to show for it and no ability to tell you where all their money is going.
+Being intimately familiar with where your money is going is an integral building block to reaching Financial Freedom.
+But as important as it is, I know a lot of high income earners who have little to show for it and no ability to tell you where all their money is going.
 They just know that at the end of each month, their money is gone.

-If you want to be in control of your finances, you should know exactly where all those hard earned dollars are going.
+If you want to be in control of your finances, that approach doesn’t work.
+You need to know exactly where all those hard earned dollars are going.
 Each and every one.